ianp1/RRDevChallenge/README.md

 Due to time constraints i have not implemented any tests.
 In a real world scenario this would be a must.

 # Next Steps
 Addtionally to the above improvements, some next ideas are:

 - Browse the train lines of outgoing and incoming trains, with the option to inspect the other stations of the lines, too
 - Make the start date for arrival / departure search adjustable as well -> This is already implemented, only a date input element is missing
 - Add pagination to results

+# API Documentation
+I used [bruno](https://github.com/usebruno/bruno) to provide a test interface for the backend API.
+Open backend/bruno as collection in the bruno ui and make sure to allow developer access, since i provided convenience scripts to create timestamps.

+You should then be able to query all enpoints.
+You can adjust the request variables under the "Vars"-Tab within the request view.